Asia stocks capped, dollar at two-week high as trade war dents confidence

 Crude oil prices eased back slightly after the previous day’s rally, which was driven by an industry report suggesting U.S. crude stockpiles would soon decline again after a surprise rise in the latest week.
 [O/R]

-Brent crude futures LCOc1 were down 0.3 percent at $73.22 a barrel after surging 1.5 percent on Thursday.
+Brent crude futures were down 0.3 percent at $73.22 a barrel after surging 1.5 percent on Thursday.

-Copper on the London Metal Exchange CMCU3 slipped 0.17 percent to $6,128.50 per tonne.
+Copper on the London Metal Exchange slipped 0.17 percent to $6,128.50 per tonne.
 With trade tensions hurting demand, the industrial metal was down 2.7 percent for the week.

 Reporting by Shinichi Saoshiro; Editing by Sam Holmes